compassion, collaboration & cooperation iN transistion

 in Mallorca since 1979 and so it was that I flew there for a meeting in Palma,

 to discuss the potential supply of two systems, which were being built as

 Specialist Digital Servers, one to be funded by Digital themselves and my own

 company and the other to be supplied at cost.
 Further to a demonstration

 of the system, such that FIA passes were made up for specific TIMES and

-place.
-Such was the manner in which Bernie Ecclestone aided and abetted by
+an unknown place.
+Such was the manner in which Bernie Ecclestone aided and

 Tom Bower has put into print in his book.
 Since that time John Bloom has been

 variously involved as a consultant for multi-national companies, primarily in